onlyjazz/cc-sas-extract/README.md

 The export2Sas script was added by Danny Lieberman (dl@software.co.il) to fix a bug with the CRFDATE format.

-The application and this documentation are made available to the OpenClinica user community as is with no warrantee, implied or otherwise.
+The application and this documentation are made available to the OpenClinica/ClinCapture user community as is with no warrantee, implied or otherwise.
-Licensed under LGPLv2.1.
+Licensed under LGPLv3.0

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License version 2.1 as published by the Free Software Foundation.
+This program is free software; you can redistribute it and/or modify it under the terms of LGPL 3.0.
-Copyright 2010 Women & Children's Health Research Institute.
-All rights reserved.
-Questions?
-Email rick.watts@ualberta.ca